-Tom’s music is becoming renowned both in Ireland and abroad.
+Tom’s music is gaining renown both in Ireland and abroad.
 The last years saw him tour extensively across Europe and as far away as India with a plethora of acts in tandem with his own captivating one-man shows.
 This includes playing Dobro and Lapsteel on European tours for Louisiana slide player Dege Legg who’s music featured in Tarranino’s film ‘Django Unchained’.

 ‘Sounds great; very interesting chord lines and use of space’.
 Guitarist, Dennis Cahil